scottspace/scottspace.github.io/aboutme.md

 smd
-sketched an architecture to explore solar bodies, starting with the earth, then the moon, followed by mars, europa, and asteroids.  i'm excited to be part of that at google!
+sketched an architecture to explore solar bodies, starting with the earth, then the moon, followed by mars, europa, and asteroids.  i'm excited to be part of it!

 the apollo mission relied on telemetry and humans.  artificial intelligence and its autonomous robots, vehicles, prediction powers, and imagination powers